Hit enter to search or ESC to close

 A request to reset network passwords, combined with phishing emails that looked similar to requests from Google, led to the school's authentication credentials being captured by cybercriminals.

-A hacker accessed the school system and downloaded a keystroke logger – a programme that sits on a person’s computer undetected, recording every key they tap on the keyboard remotely – to copy a 16-character administration password.
+A hacker accessed the school system and downloaded a keystroke logger – a programme that sits on devices undetected, and records every key a user taps on the keyboard remotely – to copy a 16-character administration password.
 Ultimately, this is what let the hackers in.

 “Overnight, cybercriminals went about shredding, reformatting and encrypting every single file on our network.
 Backup servers were gone, and they locked anything that looked like it was management-related,” says Craig.

-The damage done was enormous, with the school having to “rebuild the entire system from scratch.”
+The damage done was enormous.
+The school had to “rebuild the entire system from scratch.”
 Thankfully, the school’s critical data pathways, which are backed up every night in the cloud, were recoverable, including financial, student management, and human resources information.

 Crombie Lockwood has worked with Hutt Valley High for many years, arranging their contents, liability and vehicle cover.
 And four years ago, the school added cyber insurance to their suite of schools insurance protection.